wing5wong/artisan-whs-static/source/_courses/MAI0.md

 **Content:**

 The course will continue to develop the students' knowledge of Number, Measurement, Algebra, Probability, Statistics and Geometry.
-Trigonometry will be introduced.
-Some level 1 NCEA Mathematics standards may be offered.
+Trigonometry may be introduced.
 **Assessment:**

 Common topic tests on content and process.
 End of year examination.